aws/aws-sdk-php-zf2/README.md

 # AWS SDK ZF2 Module
-Version 0.1

 ## Introduction

-This module provides a simple wrapper for the AWS PHP SDK library.
-It registers the AWS service builder as a service in the service manager, making it easily accessible anywhere in your application.
+This module provides a simple wrapper for the AWS SDK for PHP.
+It registers the AWS service builder as a service in the ZF2 service manager, making it easily accessible anywhere in your application.

 ## Installation

-Add your secret/public keys and region to your local config file (`config/autoload/aws.local.php` for example):
+Add your access keys and region to your local config file (e.g., `config/autoload/aws.local.php`):

 ```php
 <?php